 My first day was more relaxed, as taking the red eye from San Francisco meant little sleep.
 If you’re looking for an enjoyable day without a fast pace, I recommend visiting the botanical gardens just outside the city limits.
 It hosts over 2000 species and after completing your exploration you’ll end at a charming bar.
 There you can cool off with a Cuba Libre (or other rum drink of your choice) and be serenaded by Cuban musicians.

-It was a reminder (one of many I experienced on my trip) how fortunate those of us are who can travel (and live in a first world country).
-It’s very difficult for Cubans to change economic status, and access to the tourist trade is the easiest way locals can provide more for their family.
+It was a reminder (one of many I experienced on my trip) of how fortunate those of us are who can travel (and live in a first-world country).
+It’s very difficult for Cubans to change their economic status, and access to the tourist trade is the easiest way locals can provide more for their families.
 As you travel in Cuba I encourage you to find ways to be slightly more generous than you might normally be when traveling.
-It really can make a large difference, such as the small tip to Walter that ended up being half a month salary.
+It really can make a large difference, such as the small tip to Walter that ended up being half a month’s salary.

 Here you can buy rum the locals prefer (Ron Santiago), rum for the tourists (Havana Club) or rum for collectors.
 Here I purchased a triple-barrel aged rum for only $40 (steal for Americans, exorbitant for Cubans).
 If you’re an even higher roller, they had plenty of special, rare rums that can set you back thousands of dollars if you’re really itching to do so.

 I can’t stress enough how much I loved my time in Cienfuegos.
 The people are incredibly friendly and welcoming.
 It was my favorite city in all of Cuba and the perfect location to start my incredible two-week journey of Cuban discovery.
 I can not wait to return!

 If you’re traveling to Cuba, and want to email Fernando Hernandez to book his guide services, drop him an email.
 Be sure to tell him I sent you!